Built in 1914, Pittock Mansion was nearly razed to create a subdivision in the 1960s before Portland residents came together to save it.

-Henry Pittock, a London-born newspaper publisher, and his wife Georgiana, met and married in Portland in 1860.
-Henry went on to become one of the wealthiest men in Oregon society as the man behind the city’s major newspaper, and he consequently invested in a variety of industries, including railroads, banking, ranching, and mining.
-He was also an avid climber and outdoorsman.
+Around this time, Pittock met his wife Georgiana.
+They married in 1860.
+Pittock went on to become one of the wealthiest men in Oregon society as the man behind the city’s major newspaper, and he consequently invested in a variety of industries, including railroads, banking, ranching, and mining.

-He helped to found Mazamas climbing club, and became part of the first expedition climb Mount Hood.
-Georgiana was also an active member of society, becoming involved in many cultural organizations and charities, including the Women’s Union and the Ladies Relief Society.
+Georgiana, too, was an active member of society, becoming involved in many cultural organizations and charities, including the Women’s Union and the Ladies Relief Society.
 She helped to found the Martha Washington Home, a residence for working women.
-She was also an enthusiastic gardener, and was a founding member of the Portland Rose Society and the Portland Rose Festival.
+She was also an enthusiastic gardener and was a founding member of the Portland Rose Society and the Portland Rose Festival.

-In 1909, the Pittocks decided they wanted to build a home in Portland to retire in.
+In 1909, the Pittocks decided that they wanted to build a home in Portland to retire in.

 The City of Portland officially bought the Pittock Mansion in 1964, and a nonprofit was formed to take responsibility for the upkeep of the house.
 They spent just over a year repairing and restoring the mansion, and, in 1965, it reopened as the Pittock Mansion Museum.
 It is open daily to the public for touring.

-The ghosts are friendly and gracious hosts.
-It seems that, although they were not alive long enough to enjoy the home they had built, the Pittocks’ spirits still remain in their home, welcoming guests and enjoying the beautiful views they couldn’t get enough of while still alive.
+Indeed, the ghosts are allegedly friendly and gracious hosts.
+It seems that, although they were not alive long enough to enjoy the home they had built, the Pittocks are content to welcome guests to enjoy the beautiful views they couldn’t get enough of while still alive.